KENNETH DEZHNEV - DEZHNEV & CO., INC. - Graphic Communications Consulting

 As far as editorial and typographic style is concerned, the style guides and practical typesetting manuals referenced on the Reading page will contain all of this information in reference format.
 (None will have it all, but some, especially DeVinne, will come close.
 DeVinne may be regarded as the advanced equivalent of the TTS manuals in this section.)
 However, using some of the TTS books for review or self-study may be an excellent idea for anyone who wants to expand their knowledge, while experts will find much of historical interest that would be hard to find elsewhere—the sort of thing that is taken for granted when it is current, and so never finds it way into print, and becomes lost or all-but-unfindable in later periods.
 I’ve noted some of the aspects of each book that would be of particular interest to people at different stages of learning.
 I’ve also taken account of areas where the content of these books is outdated.

-Editorial and typographic style hasn’t been seriously and competently taught in connection with typography in over forty years.
+Editorial and typographic style hasn’t been seriously and competently taught in connection with typography since the 1970s.
 This knowledge is also valuable for expanding general communication skills—and just for understanding the level of detail that is important in communicating with visual language.
 Think of it as the editorial equivalent of learning to anatomize a letter and understanding the importance of all the details of letter design to all of the functions of typography.

 Books 39, 40, and 42 (Proofreading, Preparation of Printers’ Copy, and The Printer’s Dictionary), go well beyond matters of editorial and typographic style.
 The first two cover important production procedures.
 The dictionary is of general interest to anyone involved with printing and type.